Artificial hip joint in Mainz – Modern clinic and individual care

 Active rehabilitation takes about 6 to 12 weeks, with many patients already being pain-free and mobile after a few weeks.

-Yes, sports activities like swimming, cycling, or Nordic walking are well possible.
-More strenuous sports are also becoming increasingly unproblematic.
+Yes, sporting activities such as swimming, cycling or Nordic walking are well possible.
+Even more demanding sports are increasingly seen as unproblematic.

-What does treatment at curaparc clinic Mainz cost?
+What does a treatment cost at the curaparc clinic Mainz?

-The costs vary depending on insurance status, surgery, and follow-up care.
-Treatment is possible for private patients and statutory health insurance patients.
-For those with statutory health insurance, individual cost coverage is possible in many cases.
+The costs vary depending on insurance status, operation and aftercare.
+A treatment is possible for private patients and statutory patients.
+For legally insured patients, an individual cost coverage is possible in many cases.

 Conclusion: Why the combination of Prof. Kutzner and curaparc clinic Mainz is unique

-For patients who need an artificial hip joint in Mainz , the combination of the professional expertise of Prof. Dr. med.
-Karl Philipp Kutzner and the modern infrastructure of curaparc clinic Mainz offers unbeatable care at the highest level.
+For patients who artificial hip joint in Mainz need, the combination of the professional expertise of Prof. Dr. med.
+Karl Philipp Kutzner and the modern infrastructure of the curaparc clinic Mainz an unbeatable care at the highest level.

 The individually tailored consultation, modern surgical methods, gentle minimally invasive techniques, and comprehensive aftercare in the affiliated ENDOPROtherapeuticum guarantee the best healing success and a quick return to an active, pain-free life.
 Mainz is thus an ideal location for everyone who values highest quality and personal care.